Australia and the International Court of Justice

 Chief Investigators

 Australia and the International Court of Justice hosted an Expert Workshop on 20 May 2020, bringing together practitioners and scholars of international litigation from Australia and overseas.
-Workshop papers are currently being finalized for possible publication.
+The Melbourne Journal of International Law will publish a Special Issue on 'National Encounters with the International Court of Justice' in 2021, a collection of papers arising from this workshop and research project.

 Resources on Australia's engagement with the International Court of Justice (ICJ) and international adjudication generally